Why a Quality M&A Process Maximises Value and Delivers Motivated Investors

 EFFECTIVE DIRECT MARKETING PROCESS

-• Client marketing process includes marketing to (on average) 3,000 companies, targeted by industry (SIC classification);
+• Client marketing process includes marketing to (on average) 7,000 contacts, targeted by industry (SIC classification);

 Advantages